anatstefanski/Matala_1/README.md

 #### Profile
 ![Profile](images/edit_profile.jpg)
-Students can edit their personal information.
+Students can edit their personal information and log out of their account.

 ---